-The systematic study of human behavior and experience.
+An introduction to the systematic study of human behavior and experience.
 Students will become acquainted with the methods and language of the discipline.

-PSY 105 Leadership
+Leadership

 An introduction to the study of leadership.
 This course will enable the student to develop leadership knowledge and skills for future roles in business, community, and professional organizations.